makersacademy/rps-challenge/README.md

 ## To Play

-1. Please navigate to your chosen directory and in your console insert the following:
+1. Please navigate to your chosen directory in your Terminal and insert the following:

 - git clone https://github.com/marudine/rps-challenge.git